Alkene: NMR spectroscopy

-In ^{1}H NMR spectroscopy, the hydrogen bonded to the carbon adjacent to double bonds will give a δ_{H} of 4.5–6.5 ppm.
-The double bond will also deshield the hydrogen attached to the carbons adjacent to sp^{2} carbons, and this generates δ_{H}=1.6–2. ppm peaks.
+In ^{1}H NMR spectroscopy, the hydrogen bonded to the carbon adjacent to double bonds has a δ_{H} of 4.5–6.5 ppm.
+The double bond will also deshield the hydrogen attached to the carbons adjacent to sp^{2} carbons, and this generates δ_{H}=1.6–2 ppm peaks.
 Cis/trans isomers are distinguishable due to different J-coupling effect.
 Cis vicinal hydrogens will have coupling constants in the range of 6–14 Hz, whereas the trans will have coupling constants of 11–18 Hz.

-In their ^{13}C NMR spectra of alkenes, double bonds also deshield the carbons, making them have low field shift.
+In their ^{13}C NMR spectra, double bonds also deshield the carbons, making them have low field shift.
 C=C double bonds usually have chemical shift of about 100–170 ppm.

 Combustion

 Like most other hydrocarbons, alkenes combust to give carbon dioxide and water.

 The combustion of alkenes release less energy than burning same molarity of saturated ones with same number of carbons.

 This trend can be clearly seen in the list of standard enthalpy of combustion of hydrocarbons.